Follow this one rule:

 Other than following your dog, you can do almost anything else:

-Go the other way, just stand there, call them back, talk excitedly and keep the rewards coming once you get them with you.
+Go the other way, just stand there, call them back, talk excitedly, and keep the rewards coming once you get them with you.
 Your dog needs to know that wonderful things are waiting for them right next to you, where the leash is loose.
 That is where the magic happens.
 You could say ‘no!’ every single time your dog pulled and that would be all well and good but wouldn’t teach your dog what they need to know.
 They need to know how to get rewards.
-Try giving a treat, a pet, whip out a toy and play tug, take a step toward their favourite pee spot, ask them to do a trick for a stranger’s pet, pick up a stick if they’re into it…whatever you think they might want!
+Try giving a treat, a pet, whip out a toy and play tug, take a step toward their favourite pee spot, pick up a stick if they’re into it…whatever you think they might want!
 Every dog is unique, figure out what your dog wants and have it in hand.

 What about the ‘anti-pull miracle’ contraptions at the pet store?